-Danut Gabriel Cozmaa, Daniel Gherca, Ionut Mihalcea, Constantin Virlan, Nicoleta Cornei and Aurel Pui
+Danut Gabriel Cozma, Daniel Gherca, Ionut Mihalcea, Constantin Virlan, Nicoleta Cornei and Aurel Pui

-Nanoparticles size, mathematical models, powder X-ray diffraction patterns, infrared spectroscopy
+Infrared spectroscopy, mathematical models, nanoparticles size, powder X-ray diffraction patterns.

 Faculty of Chemistry, University “Alexandru Ioan Cuza” from Iasi, Carol I Bvd.
 No. 11, Iasi 700506, Romania.